 Seminars

 Statistics seminars are held on Wednesdays 14:00 – 15:00.
 Everyone is welcome!
-We gather for coffee/tea and biscuits around 15 minutes before the seminar begins.
+We gather for coffee/tea and biscuits for around 15 minutes after the seminar.

 The organiser is Ben Baer.
 Please contact Ben to find out more about the seminars, to suggest a future seminar speaker, or to request joining seminars online.